-- Compare historical and current trends in global disease patterns to explain terms such as demographic transition, epidemiological transition and ecological transition.
+- Explain historical and current trends in global disease patterns to explain 'epidemiological transition'.

 - Discuss the environment as a determinant of health and explain why the world is in 'ecological transition', including the implications for future generations.

-- Summarise the role of ethics, justice, advocacy and activism in ensuring sustainable health and well-being.
+- Using a planetary health lens, discuss the role of ethics, justice, advocacy and activism in ensuring sustainable health and well-being.

-- Formulate strategies and policies to tackle current and future threats to health and well-being both locally and globally.
+- Discuss and, where appropriate, suggest strategies and policies to tackle current and future threats to health and well-being both locally and globally.

 |High Distinction||85-100||Outstanding or exemplary performance in the following areas: interpretative ability; intellectual initiative in response to questions; mastery of the skills required by the subject, general levels of knowledge and analytic ability or clear thinking.|

 |Distinction||75-84||Usually awarded to students whose performance goes well beyond the minimum requirements set for tasks required in assessment, and who perform well in most of the above areas.|